fourTheorem/workshops/cat-detector/step6-crawler/README.md

 # Cat Detector Step 6 - Crawler
-The crawler service is responsible for fetching images from a from a URL.
+The crawler service is responsible for fetching images from a from a given URL.
 The URL in question is supplied via the crawler SQS queue that was deployed in the last step.

 The code for the crawler is in the `system/crawler-service` directory in this repository.
 Let's take a quick look at it.
 The `serverless.yml` file is as follows: